Skip to content

 1 / 1

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
-Full points have therefore been awarded on the basis of the company's FSC certification/membership.
-The company also reports its own commitment to honoring and upholding human rights, as dictated by the UN's Guiding Principles on Business and Human Rights.
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
+Full points have therefore been awarded on the basis of the company's FSC certification.
+The company also reports its commitment to the ILO Indigenous and Tribal Peoples Convention (No. 169).

 • N